focolab/sleep-classifier/README.md

 cd sleep-classifier     # enter the folder pip install -e .       # -e allows you to edit (hack arond with) the library
 ```
+Because of their filesizes, some raw data files (edfs) are not included in the example_data folder, and need to be copied there by hand.

 # demo
 The jupyter notebook in the demo folder is the best place to get started.